Oedipus Rex

 Ways to access the text: reading.

 The text of the play is freely available online but please note that there are many different translations from the original ancient Greek.
 For example, on Project Gutenberg, one can find a translation in rhyming verse by Gilbert Murray under the title, “Oedipus King of Thebes.”
-Gutenberg also has a translation in blank verse by F. Storr under the title, “Oedipus the King.”
+Project Gutenberg also has a translation in blank verse by F. Storr under the title, “Oedipus the King.”

-I chose an online PDF file of “Oedipus the King” translated by Robert Fagles, available by searching “yale.imodules.com Oedipus Rex.”
+I chose an online PDF file of “Oedipus the King” translated by Robert Fagles, which is available by searching “yale.imodules.com Oedipus Rex.”
 This is a scanned copy of a printed text and is easy to read from the screen.
 None of the sources listed above have footnotes and they are not essential for reading.

 Why read Oedipus Rex?